-Maybe you’d like to hire a fancy marketing firm that specializes in fitness marketing.
+Maybe you’d like to hire a fancy marketing firm that specializes in yoga and fitness marketing.

 But… like most small business owners, you’re probably hoping to spend less — and achieve the same results.

-The good news is that it’s totally possible to market your fitness business on a budget without sacrificing quality.
+The good news is that it’s totally possible to market your yoga studio on a budget without sacrificing quality.

 You just need a smart strategy to get you started.